elastic/elasticsearch-specification/README.md

 ./run-validations.sh
 ```

-The last command above will boot an Elasticsearch instance and start the fligh recorder
+The last command above will install all the dependencies and run, download
-recording process, once that is finished, it will not be executed
+the test recordings and finally validate the specification.
-again unless you run again the command like this: `PULL_LATEST=true ./run-validations.sh`.
+If you need to download the recordings again, run `PULL_LATEST=true ./run-validations.sh`.

 You can validate a specific API with the `--api` option, same goes for `--request` and `--response`.
 For example, the following command validates the index request api: